swift-server/swift-service-lifecycle/Sources/ServiceLifecycle/Docs.docc/index.md

 .package(url: "https://github.com/swift-server/swift-service-lifecycle.git", from: "2.3.0"),
 ```

-and to your application target, add `ServiceLifecycle` to your dependencies:
+and add `ServiceLifecycle` to the dependencies of your application target:

 ```swift
 .product(name: "ServiceLifecycle", package: "swift-service-lifecycle")